 That’s exactly why Chrome was built in the first place and it’s the same reason why some people are looking for good Gmail alternatives!

-So if you want any shred of privacy while you’re browsing, streaming or purchasing online, you’ll want to consider one of the many alternatives to Chrome that are available.
+So if you want any shred of privacy while you’re browsing your favorite news site, streaming your favorite shows or purchasing stuff online, you’ll want to consider one of the many alternatives to Chrome that are available.

 But what are the best Chrome alternatives?